-This is the natural phenomena that biologists want to completely understand.
-Now, scientists at the Harvard Medical School and Harvard University have come up with the findings that systematically revealed how one cell builds an entire organism.
+This is a natural phenomenon that biologists want to understand completely.
+Now, scientists at the Harvard Medical School and Harvard University have found the findings that systematically revealed how one cell builds an entire organism.
 They profiled every cell in developing zebrafish and frog embryos.

-Utilizing single-cell sequencing innovation, the examination groups traced the fates of individual cells over the initial 24 hours of the life of a developing life.
-Their examinations uncover the far-reaching scene of which qualities are turned on or off, and when, as embryonic cells progress into new cell states and sorts.
+Utilizing single-cell sequencing innovation, the examination groups traced the fates of individual cells over the initial 24 hours of the life of developing life.
+Their examinations uncover the far-reaching scene of which qualities are turned on or off and when as embryonic cells progress into new cell states and sorts.

-Together, the discoveries speak to an index of hereditary recipes for creating diverse cell composes in two essential model species and give an extraordinary asset to the investigation of formative science and ailment.
+Together, the discoveries speak to an index of hereditary recipes for creating diverse cells composed of two essential model species and give an extraordinary asset to investigating formative science and ailment.